-The Certificate in Alcohol and Drug Counseling program will consider applicants who:
+The Senior Care Leadership and Administration Certificate program will consider applicants who:

 - · Meet the general requirements (p.
-45) for admission to the College of Adult & Professional Studies. - · Have completed at least 60 semester credits. - · Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - · Submit an essay addressing the following topic areas: - What is your motivation for completing the program?
-Include life experiences that contribute to your decision to complete the program. - What are your career goals/aspirations?
-How do you intend to use this education after completion of the program?
+55) for admission to the College of Adult & Professional Studies. - Have earned at least 30 undergraduate credits (sophomore standing).
+A bachelor's degree is required in order to pursue licensure. - · Submit a resume. - Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work.